gengyuncong/Supercoiling/README.md

 3) the interaction between the two genes at the multi-gene transcription level

+We also compared the results from two different model schemes:

+4) explicit random walk versus biased random walk

-For each phenomenon, we build a specific model, described by a specific set of master equations.
-The model for each system is stored in a separate subfolder under “/Codes4Simulation”.
+For each of the four topics, we build a specific model, described by a specific set of master equations.
+The codes for simulating each system is stored in a separate subfolder under “/Codes4Simulation”.
+-/Codes4Simulation
+-- 1_RNAP_Cooperation
+-- 2_Transcription_bursting
+-- 3_Two_genes
+-- 4_Biased_versus_unbiased_random_walk

 # 3. Running the simulation